- The Learning Environment

 About Our Facilities

-The Department of Transnational Studies is house in 1010 Clemens Hall, and has two dedicated seminar rooms.
+The Department of Africana and American Studies is house in 1010 Clemens Hall, and has two dedicated seminar rooms.
 The department holds classes in centrally scheduled space throughout the campus, which includes traditional classes and lecture halls that can accommodate the program’s teaching philosophies.

 About Our Faculty

-The Polish Studies program has faculty within the Department of Transnational Studies joined by renowned affiliated faculty from throughout the university and western New York.
+The Polish Studies program has faculty within the Department of Africana and American Studies joined by renowned affiliated faculty from throughout the university and western New York.

 Faculty List Directory

 Please visit the Africana and American Studies department website for additional information about our faculty.